InitKit/InitKit/README.md

 System XVI is a modern take on service management.
 It aims to incorporate useful functionality while maintaining a modular design in the UNIX tradition.

+We have an IRC channel; find it at irc://irc.freenode.net/systemxvi

 This project is still under heavy development.
 It is not yet possible to boot with System XVI; indeed, the init subdirectory is a placeholder.
 All effort is currently focused on bringing the various components up to a level where they